 Even though Draft Express accurately predicted that Thon Maker would go 10th overall, both Fox and CBS had him as a 2nd round pick.
 Ultimately, Maker may prove worthy of the high pick.
 However, I don’t think the Bucks needed to take him so high.
 In particular, they probably could have traded down and still gotten him plus another mid-to-late 1st round pick.

 While describing Maker as a player with a lot of upside, the ESPN analysts referenced him as a young, super athlete with quick feet and a good shot.
 Interestingly, Jalen Rose didn’t have a specific comparison for him.
-Hmm, I wonder why?
-Then again, Rose thought it was a good pick for Milwaukee head coach Jason Kidd because Maker fits the Bucks’ roster as a “positionless” player who can rebound and score.
+Regardless, Rose thought it was a good pick for Milwaukee head coach Jason Kidd because Maker fits in with the rest of the Bucks’ roster as a positionless player who can rebound and score.